bernicecarbaugh/goodbye-world/korea-blog.md

 3. Hiking and views on Jeju Island
 4. Our tour guides
 5. Watching Seoul enjoy the weekend at Olympic Park
+---
+April was a great time to go as cherry blossoms were out in bloom.
+>A cloud of cherry blossoms;
+>The temple bell,
+>Is it Ueno, or it is Asakusa

+---
+	This is a code block